 On the first floor, you can find many types of traditional Dutch cheese like Gouda and Edam.
-The good news is that the visitors can try them all.
+The good news is that the visitors can taste them all.
 The variety is great – from young to very old cheese, smoked, spicy or cheese with herbs, mushrooms and even ham.
 The most attractive is the colored cheese:

 Green with green pesto, blue with lavender and even pink (red) with red pesto.